 Happy Birthday Madhubala!
-A Rare Interview That Reveals Many Side Of The Beauty Queen
+A Rare Interview That Reveals Many Sides Of The Beauty Queen

 Imtiaz Ali Planning To Make A Biopic Based On Madhubala's Life?

-In the same interview, Madhubala had also said that she is very much like her father in the most respects.
+In the same interview, Madhubala had also said that she is very much like her father in most respects.
 "Like him, I am extremely independent.
 I want to do each and everything by myself.
 When I think of large homes with servants twice the number of members of the family, I always say to myself that I'll have just a small home which I can keep and look after by myself."

 You would be surprised to know that off-screen, Madhubala never used to wear any kind of jewellery.
 She had explained, "I consider it a waste of money; and that's a sin when so many people in the world have not the means to buy a meal."